 Once you configure the ClinicalTrial.gov connection, you can select the Generate and Submit user action on US Disclosures in the Approved state to submit the Disclosure.

 You can complete all steps in this article with the standard Business Admin, System Admin, or Vault Owner profile.
-The following permissions control the ability to configure Vault Disclosures components within Vault.
+The following permissions control the ability to configure Veeva Disclosures components within Vault.
 If your Vault uses custom security profiles, your profile must have the following permissions:

 Permission Type Permission Controls